cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 ## Dyeing

-Making and Knowing Project researchers have undertaken experiments in dyeing with natural colorants as a way to engage with Ms. Fr.
-640 and as a preliminary step to [making lake pigments]({{< ref "activitysheet_lake-pigments" >}}).
-M&K has organized several community outreach activites on dyeing with natural colorants that can be ported directly into the classroom.
+The Making and Knowing Project has undertaken experiments in dyeing with natural colorants as a way to engage with various entries in Ms. Fr.
+640 and as a preliminary step to [making lake pigments]({{<ref "activitysheet_lake-pigments" >}}).
+Additionally, M&K has led several community outreach activites on dyeing with natural colorants that can be ported directly into the classroom.
+These activities and their contexts are also described on the [Making and Knowing Resources in Use]({{ ref "casestudies.md" >}}) section of the Companion.

+If you are already familiar with historical dyes and natural colorants, you might want to explore the presentation [Cochineal Dye: History, Chemistry, and Preparation]({{<ref "/documents/activity-sheets/2023_dyes_cochineal-history-chem-prep.pdf" >}}) which offers more extensive information than is offered in summary on this page.

 ### Learning Objectives